ProjetoESE/Thoth/README.md

 > Systematic reviews are a time consuming, logistically challenging and labour intensive undertaking.
 These and other challenges have led to the development of various software tools to support the systematic review process.

 ...coming soon...

+## License

+This project is licensed under the MIT License - see the [LICENSE.txt](license.txt) file for details.